pybites/pybites.github.io-source/content/guest-codeclub-comms.md

 What was it about their character that got you fired up and writing ```print("hello world")``` for the first time?

 How did someone make you feel when they recently guided you to a solution that you came up with by yourself?

-> Mentoring children is a whole new challenge, and one that served to help me think about my own communication and empathy skills at work too.

 ## Coding is perhaps the easiest part of being a developer